-Telford & Wrekin Council's strategic planning policy is contained in the emerging Telford & Wrekin Local Plan.
+Telford & Wrekin Council's strategic planning policy is contained in the Telford & Wrekin Local Plan.
 The Local Plan was submitted on 30th June 2016 and underwent examination in public during January and February 2017.
-Following Examination the Inspector is now inviting comments on proposed modifications to the Local Plan.
+The Local Plan was subsequently revised to adopt the changes recommended by the Inspector and adopted by Telford and Wrekin Council on 11th January 2018

-The previous Wrekin Local Plan (1995 - 2006) is now time expired and the existing Core Strategy policies are being reviewed through the emerging Telford & Wrekin Local Plan covering the period from 2011-2031.
-An appropriate and sensible approach therefore was to proceed with the Neighbourhood Plan on the basis of the emerging strategy and policies and to work closely with the Council during the preparation of the two documents.
-The Parish Council recognises that it will need to consider implications arising from the examination of the Local Plan and that they may need to pause the Neighbourhood Plan process to take these into account.
+The Parish Council considered that the appropriate and sensible approach was to proceed with the Neighbourhood Plan on the basis of the strategy and policies within the Telford & Wrekin Local Plan 2011 - 2031 and to work closely with the Borough Council during the preparation of the two documents.
+Consequently the need to consider implications arising from the examination of the Local Plan and the resultant revisions it proved necessary to pause the Neighbourhood Plan process in order that the relevant revisions could be taken into account.